jamesdavidson/immutable-bitset-clr/README.md

 ## Status

-I can load immutable_bitset.clj and run it with BitSet.cs and it sort of works.
+I can load immutable_bitset.clj and it works no problem.

 Almost all generative tests pass but for benchmark tests will also need something like Criterium for ClojureCLR.